 Malcolm Gladwell didn’t write anything about whether talking to birds was part of the whole losing-the-mind thing.
 Yet there I am on a beach in a mental standoff with a Turnstone thinking, You go first.
 But he won’t leave.
 He just looks at me as though to say, No you go first.

-I turn away to look out at the water and as I do I whisper, “I’m sorry I’m so sad.”
+I turn away to face the water and as I do I whisper, “I’m sorry I’m so sad.”

 But I ask nothing of the ocean or the power it represents.
 There’s what the universe is willing to offer, and there’s what I have to be willing to give up or let go to make room for those offerings.
 I’m not there yet, and now I understand why I’m here on this coast, and why I’ve stayed this second week.
 My first trip back in November was to ask, Help; the second in January to say, Hello.
-I didn’t know this about either of those visits, just as I didn’t know that this time has been about saying, Goodbye.
+I didn’t know this about either of those visits, just as I didn’t know that this time has been to say, Goodbye.

 In order for me to get to the healing power of the water, I need to sift through this seaweed some more.
 And even though this Ruddy Turnstone won’t leave, in time he will, because it is a bird and birds must fly away if they’re to live.

 He doesn’t fly off even after I’ve walked by, heading north still.
 I think about how if the city dump trucks didn’t remove the seaweed, eventually it would decompose and over time the tide would wash it away.